cosmocode/formserver/doc/meta.md

  The directory is always relative to the project's root directory.

- ## Visibility of the "Save" button
+ ## "Save" button

  ```yaml
    saveButton: false
  ```

-The visibilty of the save button can be toggled.
+This option disables not only the save button, but also persisting user inputs. **As soon as the form is successfully submitted, all data is lost, so send it per email!**

-If this option is not set the button will be shown by default.
+This way you can re-use the same form for multiple submissions of different data or for multiple users.

 ## Tooltips